raspberrypilearning/build-crumble-motor-buggy/en/step_4.md

 --- /task ---

-**Note**: As in the example, you could attach the right-hand gear motor wires to the right-hand side of the chassis by threading the wire through the side wall and back in.
+**Note**: As in the example, you could attach the wires of the gear motor on the right-hand side to the right-hand side of the chassis by threading the wires through the side wall and back in.

 ![Right-Hand motor wires threaded through chassis](images/makeBuggy_rightWiresInChassis.png)